karolyuuki/Clustering-survey/Clustering papers.md

     Is a dense region of points which is separated from other dense region by low density.
     * Used when the clusters are irregular or intertwined and when noise and outliers are present.

+    The density can be defined as the the number of objects in the neighborhood of the object p, divided by the area of a circle (in a 2d case) with radius  ɛ.
+The neighborhood of the object(p) are all the other objects contained in a circle of radius  ɛ, with center on p.
+The status of high or low density will be given after the density for all the points being calculated.
+    We could cluster our points by saying that points that are nearby (contained in the same neighborhood) and have similar density value belong to the same cluster.

   5) Similarity-based Center
-    A set f objects that are "similarity" and objects in other clusters are not "similar".
+    A set of objects that are "similar" and objects in other clusters are not "similar".
+    Used mostly with more subjective attributes, where the metric is not well-defined.

 - Requirements on similarity measures